magic-lantern/forecasting/baby_name_analysis.md

     return df_out
 ```

 This process takes about 20 minutes...
-While this is improved, need to improve more; seems parallelization is the next step
+While this is the improved version, need to improve much more; seems parallelization is the next step

 ```python
 alt = df[df.year == 2017].copy()